9-12 or 9-3 (Approximately)

 We enjoy listening to a good book and read many genres throughout the year.
 Favorite stories often lead to ideas for our own class books.

 We remember fun things from the day, find out who takes home Clifford, Corduroy, or Llama and sing our goodbye song.
-Children either go to lunch and an afternoon class or dismiss from the main hallway.
+Children either have lunch and continue with their extended day class or dismiss from the main hallway at 12.
 Parents drive around the loop to the front of school and teachers escort children to cars.

 Parents pack lunch daily.
 Lunch teachers foster social conversation and of course encourage eating.

 The longer day allows for a myriad of fun, creative, and enriching activities.
 Children can go deeper with thematic projects and activities of interest, participate in more teacher-led small group experiences, and have additional choice time and playground time.